Submission and assessment

 10 calendar days prior to the decision of the Faculty Council regarding the approval and composition of the Examination Board

-The dissertation itself (electronic and physical copy) can be submitted up to the day before the Faculty Council (until 4 p.m.)
+The actual dissertation (electronic and paper version) can be submitted up to the day before the Faculty Council (until 16:00)

 • Written appraisals:

-at least 7 working days prior to the first part of the doctoral exam, the Examination Board experts will send their written appraisals to the Faculty Student Administration (FSA).
-The rapporteur will deliver her/his report at least 4 working days prior to the first part of the doctoral exam.
-The FSA will deliver these appraisals to the doctoral student at least 4 working days prior to the first part of the doctoral exam.
+the experts in the reading committee upload their written appraisals into Plato at least 7 working days prior to the first part of the doctoral exam.
+The rapporteur does this at least 4 working days prior to the first part of the doctoral exam.
+The doctoral student and all members of the Examination Board can consult the reports via Plato at least 4 working days prior to the first part of the doctoral exam.

 at least 30 calendar days and no more than 90 calendar days after the Faculty Council (please note: if a Christmas recess, Easter recess or summer recess is scheduled within these time limits, these time limits may be extended with the duration of the recess)

-at least 5 calendar days and no more than 60 calendar days after the first assessment
+at least 5 calendar days and no more than 60 calendar days after the first assessment, unless the doctoral student consents to a modified date

 Additional publication condition

-The faculty follows the rule that dissertations are only taken into consideration for submission if the doctoral student has at least one peer reviewed publication (article or chapter in a book).
-Prior to the submission of the dissertation, the publication should be uploaded to Biblio (Ghent University Academic Bibliography).
+The faculty applies the rule that a dissertation can only be submitted if the doctoral student has at least one accepted peer reviewed publication (article or chapter in a book).
+Prior to the submission of the dissertation, the publication must be uploaded to Biblio (Ghent University Academic Bibliography).

-• Joint PhD.
-For joint doctorates, the arrangements of the university where the dissertation will be defended apply.
+• For joint doctorates (joint PhD), the regulations of the university where the dissertation is defended apply.

-• Temporary arrangement for those writing their PhD entirely on private funds.
-Doctoral students who were already registered as doctoral students before the 2023-2024 academic year (and remained/remain so continuously), who finance the writing of their PhD exclusively from their own resources and who attest this with a declaration of their supervisor and themselves, are exempt from the additional publication condition.
+• Transitional measure for those doing a doctorate entirely on their own funds.
+Doctoral students who were already registered as doctoral students before the 2023-2024 academic year (and remained/remain so continuously), who finance the writing of their doctorate exclusively with their own resources and who attest this with a sworn declaration of the supervisor and themselves, are exempt from the additional publication condition.

 Article-based doctorate

-A dissertation based on articles in academic journals must meet some specific criteria.
-The conclusion that a submitted dissertation meets each of these criteria, does not detract in any way from the autonomous authority of the Examination Board to decide on the question whether the dissertation is acceptable.
+A dissertation based on articles in academic journals must meet a number of specific criteria.
+The conclusion that a submitted dissertation meets each of these criteria, does not detract in any way from the autonomous authority of the Examination Board to decide on the question whether the dissertation is admissible.

 Submission